Introduction

 Step 1: Gather Tools and Materials

-Materials: Garbage bags or bins for disposal.
+Materials: Prepare garbage bags or bins for disposing of old flooring materials.

 Preparing Your Toolkit